This Mountains and Gorges of Crete section hopes to give you a flavour of the beauty of this wonderful Greek Island.

 For a really good insight, please click this link to read about our personal experience Walking Samaria Gorge.

 Imbros Gorge (also known as Faragi Imbrou) is a 11km long canyon located near Hora Sfakion in the Hania region of West Crete.
 This is a very pleasant and relatively easy walks and, after Samaria, attracts the largest number of tourists.
-This is one of the most enjoyable and beautiful gorge walks in Crete with its narrow canyons and rich flora and fauna.

 The Agia Irini Gorge (also known as Ayia Irini) is a section of the world famous E4 European Walking Path and is much less crowded than the Samaria Gorge and thus more appealing to some.
 We walked the Agia Irini Gorge in mid October 2007 and really enjoyed it